am1tt/nmap-deconstructed/Nmap-switches/NMAP Switches.md

 	-sV
 	Detects service version numbers running on open ports.

+### Traceroute
+	--traceroute
+	Performs a traceroute to discover network paths.

+### Script Scanning (NSE)
+	-sC
+	Runs a default set of Nmap Scripting Engine (NSE) scripts.

+### Run Specific NSE Script
+	--script <script-name>
+	Runs a specific script from the Nmap Scripting Engine.

+### Run All "vuln" Scripts
+	--script=vuln
+	Runs all scripts in the "vuln" category to check for common vulnerabilities.

+### Fragment Packets
+	-f
+	Fragments packets into smaller pieces (used to try to evade firewalls/IDS).

+### Decoy Scan
+	-D <decoy1,decoy2>
+	Sends scans from spoofed IPs in addition to your real one to hide the true source.

+### Spoof Source IP
+	-S <IP>
+	Spoofs the source IP address of your scan traffic.

+### Specify Source Port
+	-g <port>
+	Sets the source port number for the scan.

 ### Verbose Output
 	-v
 	Increases verbosity level (shows more detailed output).